harvard-lil/capstone/capstone/capweb/templates/about.md

 and then visiting your account page.

 Access limitations on full text and bulk data are a component of Harvard’s collaboration agreement with Ravel Law, Inc.
 (now part of Lexis-Nexis).
-These limitations will end, at the latest, in March of 2024.
+These limitations will end, at the latest, in February of 2024.
 In addition, these limitations apply only to cases from jurisdictions that continue to publish their official case law in print form.
 Once a jurisdiction transitions from print-first publishing to digital-first publishing, these limitations cease.
 Thus far, Illinois, Arkansas, New Mexico, and North Carolina have made this important and positive shift and, as a result,